fernandozamoraj/benefits_calc/README.md

 of the big benefits of using a Test Driven Development approach is that it forces the code to have better structure.

-# The Projects in the application
+# Visual Studio Project Structure

 This project is broken down into several projects.
 For a project this small this may be overkill.
 However in a real world project the number of code elements would grow